 Microeconomics in one lesson

 Microeconomics is really what economics is about.
-As an undergraduate I always prefered studying macroeconomic issues because that what was in the headlines and was connected to hot political issues.
-However, microeconomics is a the base in of economics as it explains how people interact in a market to solve the problem of scarcity.
+As an undergraduate, I always preferred studying macroeconomic issues because that what was in the headlines and was connected to hot political issues.
+However, microeconomics is the base in of economics as it explains how people interact in a market to solve the problem of scarcity.

 How prices are determined

 How limited goods are rationed – Price is the primary way goods are rationed.
 There are also forms on non-price rationing like standing in line to wait for something, but a free market and price is the most efficient way to ration scares goods.

 Price is determined by only by supply and demand.
 Never is cost or what you or someone else has paid for an item have any relation to price.
 Nor is there anything called a natural value of any object.
 Karl Marx was wrong to think t value is determined by the amount of labor that went into something.
 The value of an object subjectively, that is what someone believes it is worth.
 You do not believe me?

 If you are going to buy a stock on the stock market do you care what the person who will sell it to you paid for it?
 Do you care what he thinks it is worth?
 I do not.
 A lot of confusion in finance and investing comes from people believing things have natural value.

 Consider the diamonds water paradox and price .
 That is water which is invaluable for life is cheap while diamonds that have little intrinsic value are expensive.
 The Austrian thinkers emphasised that value is subjective.